reswob10/HomeLabResources/README.md

 [Watch this talk](https://youtu.be/EtlI04dJWX4) with SANS Certified Instructor and course author Justin Henderson, as he shares what the steps are in building out a detection oriented blue team lab.

+[AWS Pen-Testing Laboratory](https://www.kitploit.com/2021/06/aws-pen-testing-laboratory-pentesting.html) - Pentesting Lab With A Kali Linux Instance Accessible Via Ssh And Wireguard VPN And With Vulnerable Instances In A Private Subnet

 Here is a [video](https://www.youtube.com/watch?v=X3TyFji-jEw) from Black Hat Trainings in 2020

+From [@HBRH_314](https://twitter.com/HBRH_314), a [video of Malware Analysis](https://youtu.be/whApbC5OvOs) Fundamentals to create an analysis environment for safe inspection of malware utilizing Remnux and FLARE VM.

+Video from [@watsoninfosec](https://twitter.com/watsoninfosec) on his [home lab build](https://youtu.be/-1kwszraub0)

 ## Tools and configurations to build your home lab